rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:**
 > If real time notifications are not necessary and that specific steps
 > must be taken to improve privacy, one can delay notifications
-> randomly across recipient devices using a mixnet or other
+> randomly across recipient devices using a mixnet [REF] or other
 > techniques.

 Note that it is quite easy for legal requests to ask the service